 So why is our shrewd manager deemed to have acted wisely?
 Even though he was a sinner looking out for his own interests (6:32–34), he models behavior that Jesus’ disciples — then and today — can emulate.
 Instead of simply being a victim of circumstance, he wisely transformed a bad situation into one that benefited him and others.
 By reducing other people’s debts, he created a new set of personal relationships based not on the vertical relationship between lenders and debtors but on personal and friendly relationships.

 Wise Stewardship The principle that Jesus was trying to convey herein for his listeners then, and his readers today, deals with how we’re to be wise, shrewd stewards, not unjust ones.
 The unjust steward saw his master’s resources as an opportunity from which to gain.
-Conversely, Jesus wants those of us who follow him to be just and righteous stewards of all that he makes available to us, giving such resources to those in need, according to his will.
+Conversely, Jesus wants those of us who follow him to be obedient, just, and righteous stewards of all that he makes available to us, giving such resources to those in need, according to his will.

 Your heart or your loyalty cannot be divided in half!
 God cannot work with a half-hearted believer.
 Sadly, your devotion to or fixation on money will automatically take the place of your being fixed on God.
 It’s impossible to serve two masters concurrently.